avinashbabudonthu/micro-services/spring-cloud-config-client-feign-ribbon/README.md

-# Communication between microservice with Feign
+# Communication between microservice with Feign and Client side Load balancing with Ribbon

 ## Requirement
 * Create 2 services